indie-mirror/indienet-docs/content/engine/technology-stack/database.en.md

 weight = "70"
 +++

+**Note:** this decision is under review.

+**Note:** What can we learn from our experience with Heartbeat Node (e.g., use of LevelDB?): https://source.ind.ie/project/heartbeat-node

 ## RethinkDB

 RethinkDB is a realtime database that has a changefeeds feature that could simplify our production footprint/deployment requirements, server-side code dramatically and enable us to keep an event-driven workflow throughout.